-A pump-out is a big ole tank and a toilet, either on top or separate.
+A pump-out is a big ole tank (some bigger than others as pictured right, a monster we removed recently) and a toilet, either on top or separate.
 The latter generally requiring a macerator in order to make smooth the passage (yes, that is my level of humour) of waste to storage point.
+If the tank is on top of the tank you don’t have a macerator, it can just drop straight through.
 The tank will have chemicals added to it to keep smells etc. in check.
-The particular concoction best suited is a much discussed topic, shows what happens when you don’t have a telly.
+The particular concoction best suited is a much discussed topic, shows what happens when you don’t have a telly

 - Closest resemblance (with some models/set ups) to a traditional toilet

 - Requires little heavy lifting, the pump does the job

 - Carry a big weight of waste around, can cause a boat to list

 - You don’t want to have one that’s rusted through on the tank